uncle-Yevheniii/Events-Registration-App/README.md

 | `title`      | `string` | **Required** .min(6).max(50) |
 | `description`      | `string` | **Required** .max(255) |
 | `organizer`      | `string` | **Required** .min(6).max(25). |

+## FE Reference
+Implemented routing: [Get all events, get the current event by its ID and register for the current event].

+In addition, there is data validation when registering for the current event, pagination is present.